apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 *Property*                          | *Description*
 ----------------------------------- | -------------
 name                                | The name of what this processor will do.
-This is not used for any underlying implementation but solely for the users of this configuration and MiNiFi agent. class                               | The fully qualified java class name of the processor to run.
+This is not used for any underlying implementation but solely for the users of this configuration and MiNiFi agent. id                                  | The id of this processor.
+This can be omitted but in processors without this field, there should not be any duplicate names and connections will need to specify source and destination name instead of id.
+If set it should be a filesystem-friendly value (regex: [A-Za-z0-9_-]+) class                               | The fully qualified java class name of the processor to run.
 For example for the standard TailFile processor it would be: org.apache.nifi.processors.standard.TailFile max concurrent tasks                | The maximum number of tasks that the processor will use. scheduling strategy                 | The strategy for executing the processor.
 Valid options are `CRON_DRIVEN` or `TIMER_DRIVEN`